-- inviting securityholders to submit questions prior to or during the meeting; - including in the Notice of Meeting explanatory notes on the items of business that are clear and accurate; - clearly informing securityholders and other stakeholders of the format of the meeting, time, location and business to be considered at least 28 days prior to the event; - investing in accessible webcast technology to enable a maximum number of securityholders and other stakeholders to view meetings live (meetings can also continue to be viewed any time up to 12 months after the event); - encouraging the use of proxies by securityholders who are unable to attend a meeting in person, including the use of online proxy forms; and - ensuring that all substantive resolutions are decided by a poll rather than by a show of hands.
+- inviting securityholders to submit questions prior to or during the meeting; - including in the Notices of Meetings explanatory notes on the items of business that are clear and accurate; - clearly informing securityholders and other stakeholders of the format of the meeting, time, location and business to be considered at least 28 days prior to the event; - investing in accessible webcast technology to enable a maximum number of securityholders and other stakeholders to view meetings live (meetings from 2020 onwards can also continue to be viewed any time after the event); - encouraging the use of proxies by securityholders who are unable to attend a meeting in person, including the use of online proxy forms; and - ensuring that all substantive resolutions are decided by a poll rather than by a show of hands.

 Atlas Arteria will follow similar practices, as appropriate, to those outlined above for any other securityholder meetings.
-In addition, details about how securityholders can participate at meetings are provided in the Notice of Meeting.
+In addition, details about how securityholders can participate at meetings are provided in the Notices of Meetings.